A+| A| A-|

 DEPOSITS

-During the year under report, the Company has not accepted any deposits from public or from any of the Directors of the Company or their relatives falling under ambit of Section 73 of the Companies Act, 2013.
+During the year under review, the Company has not accepted any deposits from public or from any of the Directors of the Company or their relatives falling under ambit of Section 73 of the Companies Act, 2013.

-(ii) In respect of demand notice dated 19th February, 2020 received by the Company from Director of Mineral Resources, Meghalaya, for payment of royalty, MEPRF, VAT/GST for H4,184.06 Lakhs in pursuance to the National Green Tribunal (NGT) order dated 1701-2020 passed in O.A.
-No. 110(TCH)/2012 for alleged illegal coal procurement.
-By passing the said order NGT has accepted the Recommendation of the 5th Interim Report of the Independent Committee set up by NGT, which has suggested imposition of penalty on Cement Companies and Thermal Power Plants in Meghalaya.
+(ii) The Company had received a demand notice dated February 19, 2020 from the Director of Mineral Resources, Meghalaya, for payment of royalty, MEPRF, VAT/GST for H4,184.06 lakhs in pursuance to the National Green Tribunal (NGT) order dated January 17, 2020 for alleged illegal coal procurement.
+By passing the said order NGT had accepted the recommendation of 5 th Interim Report of the Independent Committee set up by NGT, which then suggested imposition of penalty on cement companies and thermal power plants in Meghalaya.

 The Company did not purchase any illegal coal and had complied with all disclosure requirements of the various Government Departments.
-The Report of NGT Committee has been founded on the basis of assumptions and views of the Committee and not on hard facts.
-Further to note, that neither the Company has been issued a show-cause nor any opportunity of being heard was given to the Company before submitting the Interim reports by the Independent Committee to NGT.
-Even NGT has not served any notice on the Company before passing the impugned order dated 17-01-2020 which is clear violation of principles of natural justice.
+The Report of NGT Committee was based on the assumptions & views of the Committee and not on hard facts.
+Moreover neither the Company has been issued a show-cause nor was any opportunity of being heard given to the Company before submitting the Interim reports by the Independent Committee to NGT.
+Further NGT did not serve any notice on the

 Other than the aforesaid, there have been no significant and material orders passed by the Courts/ Regulators impacting the going concern status and future operations of the Company.